Make vs. Do: Learn The Difference With 140+ Expressions And Examples

 Confused about how to use the words ‘make’ and ‘do’ in English?
 No problem!
-In this study guide, we will teach you 140+ collocations and phrasal verbs to demonstrate the difference between make and do with native English examples.
+In this study guide, we will show you 140+ expressions and examples to demonstrate the practical differences between make vs. do.
 Ready?
 Let’s jump in!

 How to use MAKE